nzarg/home_challenge/README.md

 ```

-To create a new SSH key on your computer (control node), you can follow the next  steps.
+To create a new SSH Key on your computer (control node), you can follow the next  steps.

 **Create a key for Ansible:**